-- (c) Applications will have a reduced likelihood of being awarded tax credits to the extent that the purpose is to subsidize an ownership transfer. - (d) Shortcomings in the above three criteria will be mitigated to the extent that a tax credit allocation is necessary to prevent (i) conversion of units to market rate rents or (ii) loss of government resources (including past, present and future investments). - (e) The Agency will give priority to applications that have mortgage subsidy resources committed as part of the application. - (f) Applications will have priority to the extent that the rehabilitation improvements are a part of a community revitalization plan or will benefit the surrounding community.
-However, projects in severely distressed areas will have a reduced likelihood of being awarded tax credits. - (g) Applications will have a reduced likelihood of being awarded tax credits based on the number of tenants that would be permanently relocated (including market-rate). - (h) While allocation of rehabilitation tax credits is not subject to any regional set-aside, the Agency will consider the geographic distribution of this resource and will attempt to avoid a concentration of awards in any one area of the state.
+- (a) The Agency will give the highest priority to applications proposing to rehabilitate the state's most distressed existing housing, particularly buildings with accessibility or life, health and safety problems. - (b) Applications will have a reduced likelihood of being awarded tax credits to the extent that the purpose is to subsidize an ownership transfer. - (c) Shortcomings in the above three criteria will be mitigated to the extent that a tax credit allocation is necessary to prevent (i) conversion of units to market rate rents or (ii) loss of government resources (including past, present and future investments). - (d) The Agency will give priority to applications that have mortgage subsidy resources committed as part of the application. - (e) Applications will have priority to the extent that the rehabilitation improvements are a part of a community revitalization plan or will benefit the surrounding community.
+However, projects in severely distressed areas will have a reduced likelihood of being awarded tax credits. - (f) Applications will have a reduced likelihood of being awarded tax credits based on the number of tenants that would be permanently relocated (including market-rate). - (g) While the preservation and rehabilitation set-asides are not subject to any regional set-aside, the Agency will consider the geographic distribution of this resource and will attempt to avoid a concentration of awards in any one area of the state.

-V. PRIORITY FOR ALLOCATION OF BOND CAP
+V. ALLOCATION OF BOND CAP